Comparing auto insurance quotes is easy

 Minimum level (state requirements might be higher)

 - $15,000 per person / $30,000 per accident bodily injury liability

 - $15,000 per person/ $30,000 per accident uninsured/underinsured motorist

 What's full coverage car insurance?

 You may have heard the term "full coverage car insurance."
 It generally refers to a policy that has liability, collision and comprehensive coverage.
-That means you have insurance for damage and injuries you cause others (liability), and damage to your own car and theft (collision and comprehensive).
+That gives you insurance for damage and injuries you cause others (liability), and damage to your own car and theft (collision and comprehensive).

 How much will auto insurance cost?

 The average premium paid for full coverage is about $138 a month, based on premiums reported by EverQuote users.
 That's based on good drivers with the "typical" level of coverage shown above.

 Of course you can spend less by buying less coverage, but you might regret it later if you're in an accident.

 Rates can vary quite a bit when you compare car insurance because insurance companies all have their own way of calculating prices.
 Still, here are factors generally used in auto insurance quotes: